ventolab/cellphonedb-data/README.md

 ## Key features of CellphoneDB
 - Subunit architecture is included for both ligands and receptors, representing **heteromeric complexes** accurately.
 This is crucial, as cell-cell communication relies on multi-subunit protein complexes that go beyond the binary representation used in most databases and studies.

-- Includes interactions involving **non-peptidic molecules** (i.e., not encoded by a gene) acting as ligands.
-Examples of these include steroid hormones (e.g., estrogen).
+- Includes interactions involving **non-proteins** (i.e., molecules not encoded by a gene/trasncript) acting as ligands.
+Examples of these include steroid hormones (e.g., estrogen), small molecules (e.g. histamine) or neurotransmitters.
 To do so, we have reconstructed the biosynthetic pathways and used the last representative enzyme as a proxy of ligand abundance.
 We retrieve this information by manually reviewing and curating relevant literature and peer-reviewed pathway resources such as REACTOME.
-We include more than 200 interactions involving non-peptidic ligands!
+Cellphonedb-data includes more than 200 interactions involving non-peptidic ligands!
+All non-protein ligands are coded as complexes in CellphoneDB.
+This is to allow the inclusion of all the key enzymes in their biosynthetic pathway (even if the number of enzymes n=1).

 # Release notes